-- (b) items of information that are individually immaterial, when considered together, could nevertheless reasonably be expected to influence primary users' decisions. - (c) the information in the financial statements is communicated in an effective and understandable way, and organised to avoid obscuring material information. - (d) the financial statements provide a fair presentation of the Statutory Board's financial position, financial performance and cash flows. - The review may lead to: - (a) additional information being provided in the financial statements; - (b) greater disaggregation of information that had already been identified as material; - (c) information that had already been identified as immaterial being removed from the financial statements to avoid obscuring material information; or - (d) information being reorganised within the financial statements. - The review in Step 4 may also lead a Statutory Board to question the assessment performed in Step 2 and decide to re-perform that assessment.
+- When reviewing its draft financial statements, a Statutory Board draws on its knowledge and experience of its transactions, other events and conditions to identify whether all material information has been provided in the financial statements, and with appropriate prominence. - This review gives a Statutory Board the opportunity to 'step back' and consider the information provided from a wider perspective and in aggregate.
+This enables the Statutory Board to consider the overall picture of its financial position, financial performance and cash flows.
+In performing this review, the Statutory Board also considers whether: - (a) all relevant relationships between different items of information have been identified.
+Identifying new relationships between information might lead to that information being identified as material for the first time. - (b) items of information that are individually immaterial, when considered together, could nevertheless reasonably be expected to influence primary users' decisions. - (c) the information in the financial statements is communicated in an effective and understandable way, and organised to avoid obscuring material information. - (d) the financial statements provide a fair presentation of the Statutory Board's financial position, financial performance and cash flows.26 - The review may lead to: - (a) additional information being provided in the financial statements; - (b) greater disaggregation of information that had already been identified as material; - (c) information that had already been identified as immaterial being removed from the financial statements to avoid obscuring material information; or - (d) information being reorganised within the financial statements. - The review in Step 4 may also lead a Statutory Board to question the assessment performed in Step 2 and decide to re-perform that assessment.
 As a result of re-performing its assessment in Step 2, the Statutory Board might conclude that information previously identified as material is, in fact, immaterial, and remove it from the financial statements. - The output of Step 4 is the final financial statements.